alexttx/random-notes/git-auth-multiple-accounts.md

 multiple accounts and use private repos, then it doesn't work well because some software layer between you and the keychain fails to keep the tokens separate.

+## Why do I need more than one GitHub account?

+I have an account at work, provided by my employer.
+I must use that account to access work related repos.

+I have my own account for personal use.
+I use it at work because it has repos with initialization files like like `.bashrc` and `.emacs.d/`, as well my personal treasure trove of shell scripts that I've come to rely on.

 ## My Approach on Linux

 The solution on Linux wasn't obvious to me.
 I found an approach that works for